 Strong's Concordance #H5488, #H3220, #G2063, #G2281

-The word translated as "red" in the KJV Old Testament means reeds, rush, or sea of rushes.
-The word for "sea" comes from the Hebrew that means a sea or other body of water.
-In the New Testament, the phrase "Red Sea" is only used twice and is derived from the Greek words for red and sea.
+The word translated as "red" in the KJV Old Testament means reeds.
+The word for "sea" comes from the Hebrew that references this or other types of water bodies.
+In the New Testament, the phrase "Red Sea" is only used twice and is derived from the Greek words for the color and the sea.

 Where did they cross?